Paige-AI/paige-ml-sdk/examples/README.md

 ## Running Inference: Predict, Test, and Validate

-The sdk has three other commands besides `fit`: predict, test, and validate.
+The sdk's cli has three other commands besides `fit`: predict, test, and validate.
 These three commands are conceptually similar to each other as they are all used to run inference on a chosen checkpoint.
 They all switch the model into eval mode, disable gradients, and make a single pass through the dataloader.
 Let's take a look at `predict`:

 ```bash
 python -m paige.ml_sdk \